What, when, and where? -- Self-Supervised Spatio-Temporal Grounding in Untrimmed Multi-Action Videos from Narrated Instructions: Experiments

-(ii)~\textbf{Spatial grounding: } Second, we compare the performance of the proposed framework to other methods on the task of spatial grounding, including models with weak supervision, as well as models trained in a fully supervised setting.
-In the instruction video domain (GYT, YC-Inter), the proposed approach achieves the best result among all weakly and self-supervised trained methods.
-In the general domain, such as V-HICO and Daly, the method also achieves competitive results, showing the generalizability of the model to other domains.
-We attribute this to the transformer architecture in the text branch inheriting knowledge from the open domain during large-scale training, while in contrast the model's performance using word2vec dropped in these datasets.
+(ii)~\textbf{Spatial grounding: } Second, we compare the performance of the proposed framework to other methods on the task of spatial grounding, including models with weak supervision, as well as models trained in a fully supervised setting in Table \ref{tab:spatial}.
+In the instruction video domain (GYT and YC-Inter), the proposed approach achieves the best result among all weakly and self-supervised trained methods.
+In the general domain (V-HICO and Daly), the method also achieves competitive results, showing the generalizability of the model to other domains.
 Note that in the Daly dataset, the classes are verbs, which are not detectable by the object-focused model GLIP.
-Compared to their weakly trained counterparts, fully-supervised model (TubeDETER \cite{yang2022tubedetr}, STCAT\cite{jin2022embracing}) achieve decent performance in the general domain (V-HICO, Daly) and slightly lower performance in instruction domain (GYT, YC-Inter) due to the domain gap with respect to the training data.
+Compared to their weakly trained counterparts, fully-supervised model (TubeDETER~\citep{yang2022tubedetr}, STCAT~\citep{jin2022embracing}) achieve competitive performance in the general domain (V-HICO, Daly) and slightly lower performance in instruction domain (GYT, YC-Inter) due to the domain gap with respect to the training data.

-(iii)~\textbf{Temporal grounding:} We finally compare the task of temporal grounding in Table \ref{tab:temporal}.
-It shows that global representations also profit from local representation learning, achieving state-of-the-art results in temporally localizing actions in untrimmed videos.
+(iii)~\textbf{Temporal grounding:} We evaluate temporal grounding in Table \ref{tab:temporal}.
+Here, it shows that global representations also profit from local representation learning.
 This hypothesis is further validated in the ablation studies in Table~\ref{tab:train_ablations}, where we ablate both losses for all three settings and show a consistent improvement in the joint loss formulation.